 Leaves are in whorls of 3 to 7 with the whorls widely spaced on the stem.
 They are dark green, oblong to ovate with fine teeth on the margins and taper to a short stalk.
+Lower stem leaves are more broad, upper leaves more narrow.
 The veins are prominent with a mid-rib and curving lateral veins; the top side is usually hairless, the underside is much paler in color and can have fine hair especially on the ribs.

 The inflorescence is a dense spike atop the stem.
 All but the most immature plants will have several smaller flower spikes rising from the stem below the central spike, which is the first to develop.

 The flowers are small, 4-parted, about 1/4 to 1/3 inch long, tubular shaped with a white corolla whose lips spread slightly.
 The lips are much shorter than the corolla tube, with the upper lip having one lobe and the lower lip with 3 lobes.
 From the tube protrude two stamens that have white filaments and deep yellow to brown anthers.
 Also protruding is a single white style.
 The calyx is green, short with pointed lobes (sepals).
 The ovary is 2-locular.